 Okay, with apologies to John Lennon, I have to say it: Give peas a chance.
 There, now that’s out of my system, I can go on talking about ways to cook vegetables.
 We all need to eat more vegetables, less meat, fat, sugar and salt.
 But many people don’t know how to cook them.
 Or they just do it the same way all the time.
 But variety can make these more interesting and something to which you actually look forward.
-Peas are another common vegetable on the American table.
+Peas are a common vegetable on the American table.

 Peas are actually a fruit because they are edible seeds.
-They are usually grown in cooler climates, planted in the late winter and harvested in early to mid summer.
+They are usually grown in cooler climates, planted in the late winter and harvested in early to mid-summer.
 This is another food plant from the Mediterranean.
 The name pea applies to both the round seeds we usually eat as well as the pod, which is considered a legume, like a bean.
 They are sometimes dried like beans and used as a soup ingredient, such as split peas.
 The peas with which we are most familiar are called English or garden peas.
 There are dozens of varieties.
 Most mature in about 60 days after planting.
 They were a staple crop in the Middle East and Southern Europe in the Middle Ages.
 Immature pea pods are often eaten whole.

 Preparation.
 Fresh peas should be thoroughly washed.
-Then remove the hull or pod but grabbing the stem and use it as a tab to pull the pod open.
+Then remove the hull or pod by grabbing the stem and use it as a tab to pull the pod open.
 You can also run your thumb along the seam to open it up and remove the peas.
 Frozen peas or pods should not be thawed before adding to your dish.

 Steam.
 The advantage of this method is it preserves the nutrients and makes them sweeter by breaking down the cell membranes without making them too soggy.